US: Teargas fired at peaceful protest for Trump's photo-op

 Trump was speaking at the White House's Rose Garden in Washington DC.

-Meanwhile, in the nearby Lafayette Park, the police fired teargas at peaceful protesters to grant the US President a photo opportunity.
+Meanwhile, in the nearby Lafayette Park, the police fired teargas at peaceful protesters.

 -